icpipeline-framework/icpipeline-complete-beta/README.md

 Thanks for your interest in ICPipeline, a development catalyst for the Internet Computer (aka "the IC").
 ICPipeline provides IC developers with better tools for collaboration, DevOps, CI/CD and more.
 We think it will lower the barriers to entry for Internet Computer development, thereby helping to grow the IC development community.

+The key reason for ICPipeline is that it provides IC builders with a backbone for pre-prod development (it deploys your IC canisters too).
+It can be a game changer for those accustomed to having dev, QA, and staging environments.
+If you have the sense of a gap between `dfx deploy` locally and `--network ic`, -- well, that rather large space in the SDLC is essentially the problem space that ICPipeline is aimed at.

-This document will mainly address the overall framework architecture, and getting started with the ICPipeline installer.
+This document's focus is the overall framework architecture and getting started with the installer.
+Details about the individual components are in the their respective module READMEs

 ![icpipeline-complete-framework-overview.png](https://icpipeline.com/media/documentation/icpipeline-complete-framework-overview.png)
 <p align="center" style="color:gray;font-size:14px;"><b>ICPipeline Complete Framework Overview</b></p>

 To jump right into ICPipeline installation, just follow these steps.
+Note that this is a more in-depth walkthrough, producing a secured, real-world ICPipeline implementation.
+If you've already done the recommended test install in the quick-start README, this is a good place to pick up.

 1).
 Clone the ICPipeline software (and cd into the top-level directory):
 ```